Mike Guevremont

 Mike and his family moved to the Shenandoah Valley more than three decades ago and never looked back.
 His children attended Frederick County Public Schools, spent summers at the county fair, and grew up inside the same community Mike now serves on the Board.

-That lived connection is central to his public message: the people making decisions about schools, roads, budgeting, and first responders should be the same people who live here, raise families here, and plan to stay here.
+He believes the people making decisions about schools, roads, budgeting, and first responders should be the same people who live here, raise families here, and plan to stay here.

-The through-line is consistent: schools, roads, public safety, and quality-of-life decisions should be shaped by people who know the district from the inside.
+Schools, roads, public safety, and quality-of-life decisions should be shaped by people who know the district from the inside.

 Military & Federal Service